mendiolamj/cg-cloud-foundations-wiki/KMS-Workshop-part-1.md

 Key aliases are very useful.
 They are easier to remember when operating with keys.
 Most importantly, when rotation keys, as we will see later in this section, we will not have to update our code to update the new KeyIDs or ARN references.
 By using alias in our code to call the CMKs by them, and updating the alias CMKs to point to the newly generated key, the amount of change in our code gets minimized.

-Let's create an alias, "**FirstCMK**",  with the command aws kms create-alias.
+Let's create an alias, "**FirstCMK<YourFullName>**",  with the command aws kms create-alias.
 Remember to replace 'your-key-id' with the value obtained from previous command (aws kms create-key).

+Please append your full name to the alias to ensure it's unique across all participants!

 ```
 $ aws kms create-alias --alias-name alias/FirstCMK --target-key-id 'your-key-id'